What to Know When Moving to Virginia

 Virginia allows you to live near the beach, in the mountains, or on a farm.
 You can be near the state’s wine country or enjoy the benefits of city living.

-The cost of living in Virginia is about 7% lower, which means homeownership instead of renting is a possibility for some families.
+The cost of living in Virginia is about 7% lower, which means homeownership instead of renting is possible for some families.
 It is still an excellent place to get to know American history, while the quality of education is high because of local investments in school systems.
 Three of the top 40 public colleges and universities are located in the state.

 Virginia Is an Excellent Place to Retire

-Moving to Virginia from NYC is an excellent compromise for those who find New York to be too cold and Florida to be too warm.
+Moving to Virginia from NYC is an excellent compromise for those who find New York too cold and Florida to be too warm.
 The heat can still kick in during July and August, but it isn’t the overwhelming temperatures and sunshine that you get further south.
 All four seasons offer something to enjoy when living in this state.

 Low crime levels and several housing choices make Virginia one of the best places in the United States to retire.
 Williamsburg often ranks as the best city for retirees in its category, and seniors qualify to take three free classes annually at William and Mary.